Gavin-TC/ego-death/README.md

-# A roguelite dungeon crawler
+# ego death - a roguelite dungeon crawler
  A roguelite dungeon crawler made in C++ (with ASCII graphics).

  Inspired by Rogue and other ASCII based games.